GeorgeMoIrizarry/Phase-1-Coding-Project/README.md

 ## JSON Server

-To play the game, you need to start your json-server with this command: **--watch db_stats.json**
+To play the game, you need to start your JSON server with this command: **json-server --watch db_stats.json**